purrbot-site/Docs/docs/legal.md

 #### Used Information
 The API may use sensitive information such as username, nickname, avatar or content of a message to provide core functionalities.
 These information has to be provided by the user using the API.

+#### Stored Information
+No sensitive information - As described in Discord's Developer Terms of Service - is stored.
-The information won't be stored anywhere and only anonymous information is logged and cannot be traced back to an individual user.
+The APIs may log anonymous information, such as performed requests, type of request and towards which endpoint.
+This information cannot be traced back to any individual.

 ----
 ## Other